boltops-tools/terraspace-docs/_docs/install/gems-locking.md

 ## Terrapace Shim Wrapper

-On certain system setups, you may also want or need to add a [terraspace shim]({% link _docs/install/shim.md %}) to ensure that `bundle exec` gets called early enough.
+On certain system setups, you may want or need to add a [terraspace shim]({% link _docs/install/shim.md %}) to ensure that `bundle exec` gets called early enough.
 It's really system-dependent.
 Details are covered here: [Shim Wrapper]({% link _docs/install/shim.md %}).